Mayingjun20179/BLTDMDGL/README.md

+<<<<<<< HEAD
-# VBMGDL
+# BLTDMDGL
-A Variational Bayesian Inference Approach with Hybrid Graph Deep Learning for Predicting Higher-Order Drug-Microbe-Disease Associations
+Bayesian Logistic Tensor Decomposition incorporating Hybrid Graph Deep Learning for Predicting Higher-Order Drug-Microbe-Disease Associations

-Exploring the higher-order relationships of drugs, microbes, and diseases (DMD) allows us to understand the underlying mechanisms of human disease from multiple perspectives, which is of great importance in advancing disease prevention and drug development.
-Existing deep learning methods often require negative sampling and are difficult to cover the entire sample space, while most tensor decomposition methods contain numerous hyperparameters and are difficult to adapt to complex data structures and explore nonlinear relationships.
-To this end, we propose a variational Bayesian inference model with hybrid graph deep learning, VBMGDL, to identify potential DMD triple associations.
-Several experimental results show that VBMGDL exhibits better prediction performance for the ternary prediction task in both balanced and extremely unbalanced datasets, and achieves higher hit rates for the prediction of new drugs, new microbes, and new diseases compared to other state-of-the-art methods.
-In addition, case studies further demonstrate that VBMGDL can be a powerful tool for DMD higher-order association prediction.
+Exploring potential associations among drugs, microbes, and diseases provides valuable insights into the mechanisms underlying human health conditions.
+This understanding is vital for advancing disease prevention and drug development.
+Currently, several computational models focus on predicting higher-order relationships among diverse biological entities.
+However, existing deep learning methods often require negative sampling and struggle to fully encompass the entire sample space.
+Furthermore, many tensor decomposition techniques involve numerous hyperparameters, making them difficult to adapt to complex data structures and effectively extract nonlinear relationships.
+To address these limitations, we propose a Bayesian Logistic Tensor Decomposition model incorporating Hybrid Graph Deep Learning, referred to as BLTDMDGL, which aims to identify potential drug-microbe-disease triplet associations.
+Firstly, leveraging the intrinsic characteristics of multi-source data, this model uses weighted graphs to represent single-type biological entities and hypergraphs to capture higher-order relationships among drugs, microbes, and diseases.
+Secondly, to enhance the applicability and nonlinear learning capabilities of tensor decomposition, it employs Hybrid Graph Deep Learning to generate prior expectations of latent variables while establishing an attention mechanism to facilitate the integration of multi-source features.
+Finally, this method combines Logistic Tensor Decomposition and Hybrid Graph Deep Learning within a Bayesian framework and employs a Variational Expectation-Maximization algorithm to enable adaptive inference of model parameters and latent variables.
+Predictive performance evaluated across four experimental scenarios on two benchmark datasets shows that BLTDMDGL outperforms other state-of-the-art methods, achieving superior AUPR, AUC, and F1 scores for triplet predictions in both balanced and severely imbalanced datasets.
+Additionally, it exhibits higher hit rates in predictive tasks involving novel drugs, microbes, and diseases.
+Case studies further substantiate that BLTDMDGL effectively predicts potential associations between drugs, microbes, and diseases.

-#The workflow of our proposed VBMGDL model
+#The workflow of our proposed BLTDMDGL model

 ![image](https://github.com/Mayingjun20179/VBMGDL/blob/main/workflow.png)